ionutsava674/ionutsava674.github.io/portfolio.md

 I’ve graduated the Automatics and Computer Science faculty within the Polytechnic University of Bucharest in 2011.

 After graduating, because of my vision loss, I could no longer use and operate computers normally.
-So I had to do something, made a career switch, became a massage therapist and started practicing.
+So I had to do something, made a career switch, became a therapist and started practicing.
 This stage is irrelevant for the purpose of the career I’m seeking, but i felt I had to mention this fact.
 So after years of getting more and more skilled with computers using accessibility tools, I’ve decided to turn to my true passion, and started coding.

 While my personal experience with disability has given me a unique perspective, my apps are designed to be useful for anyone who needs them.
 I am passionate about making software that is inclusive and accessible to everyone.